Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 General tips for applying an ABCDE approach in an emergency setting include:

-• Treat all problems as you discover them.
+• Treat problems as you discover them

-• Re-assess regularly and after every intervention to monitor a patient’s response to treatment.
+• Re-assess regularly and after every intervention to monitor a patient’s response to treatment

-• Make use of the team around you by delegating tasks where appropriate.
+• Make use of the team around you by delegating tasks where appropriate

-• All critically unwell patients should have continuous monitoring equipment attached for accurate observations.
+• All critically unwell patients should have continuous monitoring equipment attached

-• Clearly communicate how often would you like the patient’s observations relayed to you by other staff members.
+• Clearly communicate how often you would like the patient’s observations relayed to you by other staff members

-• If you require senior input, call for help early using an appropriate SBARR handover structure.
+• If you require senior input, call for help early using an appropriate SBAR handover

-• Review results as they become available (e.g. laboratory investigations).
+• Review results as they become available (e.g. laboratory investigations)

-• Make use of your local guidelines and algorithms in managing specific scenarios (e.g. acute asthma).
+• Use local guidelines and algorithms to manage specific scenarios (e.g. acute asthma)

-• Any medications or fluids will need to be prescribed at the time (in some cases you may be able to delegate this to another member of staff).
+• Any medications or fluids must be prescribed at the time (you may be able to delegate this to another staff member)

-• Your assessment and management should be documented clearly in the notes, however, this should not delay initial clinical assessment, investigations and interventions.
+• Your assessment and management should be documented clearly in the notes.
+However, this should not delay management.
+The A-E approach can also form the structure for documenting your assessment.

 Initial steps

-Acute scenarios typically begin with a brief handover from a member of the nursing staff including the patient’s nameagebackground and the reason the review has been requested.
+Acute scenarios typically begin with a brief handover, including the patient’s nameagebackground and the reason the revie has been requested.

 You may be asked to review a patient with UGIB due to tachycardia, hypotension, malaena and/or haematemesis.